Optional Practical Training: 2016: New STEM OPT Extension Rule

-April and May 2020: Trump administration proposals to limit OPT
+2020: Trump Administration OPT Limitation Proposal

-In April and May 2020, in response to the COVID-19 pandemic and the increase in unemployment due to the pandemic and associated government lockdowns, the administration of President Donald Trump was reported to be exploring new restrictions on OPT, with the possibility that some of the measures may be targeted specifically at Chinese students.
+In April and May 2020, in response to the COVID-19 pandemic and the increase in unemployment due to the pandemic and associated government lockdowns, the administration of President Donald Trump was reported to be exploring new restrictions on OPT.
+However, the Trump administration ultimately left out OPT from his executive actions due to White House Deputy Chief of Staff for Policy Coordination Chris Liddell rallying universities against any restrictions on the program.

 Criticism

 Cheap Labor

 Labor experts have noted that employers like to hire foreign workers on OPT because employers get a discount.
 Students working with OPT authorization do not pay Social Security and Medicare taxes.
 For employers, hiring an OPT worker amounts to a 15.3% discount per student compared to an American citizen or permanent resident.

+Employers receive another discount because these companies do not have to provide health insurance as OPT workers are required to maintain private health insurance.

+Georgetown University researchers found OPT workers are paid 41.7 percent less than equivalent U.S. workers They found that in general, the student-to-temporary work visa pathway reduced earnings until these foreign students became legal permanent residents.

+Displacing American College Graduates

+Critics of the Optional Practical Training program allege that the program allows for U.S companies to prefer international students who studied in United States over American college graduates.

+In 2019, The Department of Labor sued Oracle Corporation favored foreign Asian graduates of U.S. colleges over American graduates.

+Howard University Professor of Public Policy Ron Hira commented on the government lawsuit "Oracle is not alone in favoring foreign workers who can be paid less because they're tied to a company by their visa or work permit.
+Industry's key argument for cheaper H-1B and OPT guest workers is that there's a shortage of U.S. talent.
+That argument completely falls apart in the face of these findings.
+In fact, the industry is using the visa programs for cheaper guest workers, undercutting U.S. workers, damaging the U.S. talent pipeline, and exacerbating its woeful record on workforce diversity."

 Lack of Congressional Authorization

 Policy scholars and detractors of OPT have noted that Congress never provided F-1 visa foreign students the ability to work besides a three-year pilot program included in the Immigration Act of 1990 that ended.